Mithgol/david-in-subfolders/README.md

 This module (`davids`) runs the [`david`](http://david-dm.org/) command in each of subfolders (subdirectories) of the current directory.

 This module is written in JavaScript and requires [Node.js](http://nodejs.org/) to run.
-It uses some ECMAScript 2016 features, and thus a relatively recent Node.js is required.
+It uses some ECMAScript 2016 features, and thus a relatively recent Node.js is required (version 6.8.1 or newer).
 This module is tested against the latest stable version of Node.js.

 ## Installing davids